FusedVR/VRStreaming/README.md

 - ID 4 = UI (legacy)
 - ID 5 = Gamepad

-ID 6 is what is used for all WebXR Input specific to VR.
+ID 6 is used for all WebXR Input specific to VR.
 Within VR Input, we specify 3 different modes for sending data, which are:
 - ID 0 = Positional and Rotational Data of the Headset and Hands
 - ID 1 = Controller Button Data ( A , B , Trigger, Grip )
 - ID 2 = Controller Axis Data (Joystick & Trackpad)

+ID 7 is used for Blockchain Transaction Data (see next section).

 The Raw Data from the Client is passed to VRInputManager, who is responsible for transmitting events based on the data mode recieved.
 Controller Input is then parsed by the ControllerInputManager, which has events that can be subscribed to for VR Input.

 # Blockchain / Ethereum Web Wallet Integration

 In order to support decentralized payments, the SDK now supports the ability to send and recieve information from any client with a web wallet that supports **window.ethereum** i.e. [Metamask](https://metamask.io/) or [Coinbase Wallet](https://wallet.coinbase.com/).
-The implementation for this is located with in the BlockchainData.cs script, which is a static class that allows you to call 3 key functions that will broadcast your message over the Data Channel to all connected clients :
+The implementation for this is located with in the [BlockchainData.cs]((https://github.com/FusedVR/VRStreaming/blob/master/Runtime/Scripts/BlockchainData.cs)) script, which is a static class that allows you to call 3 key functions that will broadcast your message over the Data Channel to all connected clients :

-- GetAccount() : returns the currently active Blockchain account
+- **GetAccount()** : returns the currently active Blockchain account
-- Signature(string message) : returns the signed hash of the input message
+- **Signature(string message)** : returns the signed hash of the input message
-- SendTransaction(string to, string value) : returns the transaction hash for the ethereum transaction that will send *value* ethereum to the *to* address from the active web wallet account
+- **SendTransaction(string to, string value)** : returns the transaction hash for the ethereum transaction that will send *value* ethereum to the *to* address from the active web wallet account

 Once any of these methods has been called, the data will be sent over each Client's Data Channel to be processed on the client.
 If the Client supports the Web Wallet, then the message will be processed and returned back to the server.
 From Unity, you can listen from the return values on the BlockchainData.CryptoEvent event handler, which will return the event name and the result depending on which method was called.